-The Center for Teaching and Learning put guidelines in place to help you and the CTL staff work better together to complete your request.
+The Center for Teaching and Learning established guidelines to help you and the CTL staff work more efficiently to complete your request.

 Blackboard Shell:

-Shells for all GSU courses are automatically created for the new semester, approximately several weeks prior to the start of classes.
-If your course is not listed in your Blackboard Course List, but is listed in the GSU Class Schedule, please contact Blackboard Support.
+Shells for all GovState courses are automatically created for the new semester, approximately several weeks before classes start.
+If your course is not listed in your Blackboard Course List but is listed in the GovState Class Schedule, please contact Blackboard Support.

-Since Governors State University moved Blackboard to the cloud in the beginning of 2022, there is a total course size limit of 3GB, with a course package size of 2.5GB (course copy or course import), to all courses within Blackboard.
+Since Governors State University moved Blackboard to the cloud at the beginning of 2022, there is a total course size limit of 3GB, with a course package size of 2.5GB (course copy or course import), for all courses within Blackboard.
 This will help ensure that our servers run efficiently and we remain below our allotted server space.

 Faculty members may receive a warning/error message when trying to copy or import a course larger than the default course size limit.
 You can find instructions on how to check the current size of your course.